 Sports Medicine PhD Programs

-What Are the Prerequisites for a Ph.D. in Sports Medicine?
+What is a Ph.D. in Sports Medicine?

 Sports medicine combines the fields of medicine and science to examine the prevention, management and rehabilitation of injuries and illness as they relate to sports.
 Doctoral degrees in sports medicine are typically designed to prepare graduates for work in academic settings, performing research or teaching.
 These degrees are not available online.